Sandun-Induranga/currency-converter-app/README.md

 ## Description

 This is a simple currency exchanger that uses the [ExchangeRate-API](https://www.exchangerate-api.com/) to get the latest exchange rates.
-It is built using Python and the Tkinter library for the GUI.
+It is built using the Flutter framework and the Bloc state management pattern.

 ## Features